dcaoyuan/nbsbt/README.md

         addSbtPlugin("org.netbeans.nbsbt" % "nbsbt-plugin" % "1.0.0")

-1. In sbt, you can use the command "netbeans" to generate NetBeans project files:
+1. In sbt, you can use the command "netbeans" to generate NetBeans project files (Note: run this command under the top project):

         > netbeans